 Launched on 15 November 2011, the Social Epistemology Review and Reply Collective (SERRC; ISSN 2471-9560) provides an open access forum for intellectual inquiry and dialogue concerning issues of knowledge, society, science, technology, politics, economics, and ecology.
-To date, we have published over 850 pieces from scholars throughout the world representing numerous academic disciplines—philosophy, sociology, and Science and Technology Studies (STS) most prominently.
+To date, we have published over 950 pieces—115 posts in 2019—from scholars located throughout the world representing numerous academic disciplines—philosophy, sociology, and Science and Technology Studies (STS) most prominently.
 On average, we publish twice a week.
 Contributions to the SERRC keep to the highest standards of academic scholarship in the humanities and social sciences.
 Please refer to our Site Bibliography to get a sense of the quality, depth, and scope of our work.

 The SERRC stands uniquely among scholarly publishing outlets.
 We are not a conventional open-access journal.
 Our submissions undergo both editorial and public peer review.
 Public peer review consists of soliciting and publishing responses and dialogues from the scholarly community on our content.
 While not all of our content calls for or receives public review, we maintain an editorial policy of actively seeking responses to and continuing dialogues on our posts whenever possible and appropriate.
 We find this form of review fair, estimable, and generative.
 In many instances, public review leads to insightful and significant discussions and dialogues.
 Often these discussions and dialogues lead to further scholarly collaborations that result in traditional peer-reviewed articles, chapters, books, and edited volumes.
 The great majority of the SERRC’s content either receives public review or reviews published work.